 The industry and healthcare professionals place great importance on transparency, including in their own relationships.
 In Luxembourg, for the innovative pharmaceutical industry, these relationships are regulated by our code of ethics.
 However, in order to move towards greater transparency of these interactions, a central, common and publicly accessible transparency platform was developed in 2015 by the industry in close collaboration with several associations of healthcare professionals.

-Companies that are members publish, on a voluntary basis, the incentives and benefits they have made towards healthcare professionals or organizations.
+Companies that are members are required to publish the incentives and benefits they have made to healthcare professionals or organizations.